timothykohler/timothykohler.github.io/_publications/2024-wd-srd-grant.md

 ---
-title: "The labour market effects of cash transfers to the unemployed: Evidence from South Africa"
+title: "The labour market effects of cash transfers to the unemployed: Evidence from South Africa (with Haroon Bhorat)"
 collection: publications
 permalink: /publication/2024-wd-srd-grant
 date: 2024-04-23